Soccer players warming up on the field, using a rope ladder.

 The hamstring muscles experience high stresses when a player is sprinting and kicking.
 It is a common area for muscle tension in soccer players, which makes it an important muscle for soccer players to warm up and condition.

-How to do it: Choose one or two exercises from this list and add it to your warmup protocol:
+How to do it: Choose one or two exercises from this list to add to your warmup protocol:

 Frankensteins